Episode 054: Adam Evers of believr

 - "Creative Curve"

 - Open Demographics Initiative

 IVAN STEGIC: Hey everyone you're listening to the TEN7 Podcast, where we get together every fortnight and sometimes more often, to talk about technology, business and the humans in it.
 I'm your host Ivan Stegic.
-My guest today is Adam Evers, someone I’ve known professional since we worked together on a site for Famous Dave’s, he as the client, me as the vendor.
-Since then, he started at least two companies that I know of, and has worked for numerous startups and mature businesses in Silicon Valley.
+My guest today is Adam Evers, someone I’ve known professionally since we worked together on a site for Famous Dave’s, he as the client, me as the vendor.
+Since then, he's started at least two companies that I know of, and has worked for numerous startups and mature businesses in the Silicon Valley.
 He loves bacon, and I believe he has a website dedicated to it, which I’ll ask him about.
 He’s the founder of believr, which I hope to spend quite some time talking about today.
 Hey, Adam.
 Welcome to the Podcast.

 ADAM EVERS: Thank you.
 I appreciate it.

 IVAN: So, this whole bacon thing.
 Either you like bacon or you’re wrong?
 I don’t know why I can remember that, but you have a website about that?